-- Measurement of insurance liabilities is based on the present value of probability weighted future cash flows to fulfill the contract, increased with a risk adjustment to reflect uncertainties in these cash flows. - A Contractual Service Margin (CSM) that is equal and opposite to any day one gain in the fulfillment cash flows of a group of contracts.
-The CSM represents the unearned profitability of the insurance contracts and is recognised in profit or loss over the coverage period of the contract. - The recognition of insurance revenue and insurance service expenses in profit or loss based on the concept of services provided during the period.
-Insurance services results (earned revenue less incurred claims) are presented

-- separately from the insurance investment income and expenses. - The effects of changes in discount rates will be reported in either profit or loss or other comprehensive income, determined by an accounting policy choice. - Extensive disclosures to provide information on the recognised amounts and the nature and extent of risks arising from these contracts.
+- > Measurement of insurance liabilities is based on the present value of probability weighted future cash flows to fulfill the contract, increased with a risk adjustment to reflect uncertainties in these cash flows. - > A Contractual Service Margin (CSM) that is equal and opposite to any day one gain in the fulfillment cash flows of a group of contracts.
+The CSM represents the unearned profitability of the insurance contracts and is recognised in profit or loss over the coverage period of the contract. - > The recognition of insurance revenue and insurance service expenses in profit or loss based on the concept of services provided during the period.
+Insurance services results (earned revenue less incurred claims) are presented separately from the insurance investment income and expenses. - > The effects of changes in discount rates will be reported in either profit or loss or other comprehensive income, determined by an accounting policy choice. - > Extensive disclosures to provide information on the recognised amounts and the nature and extent of risks arising from these contracts.

-In November 2018 the IASB tentatively decided to postpone the IFRS 17 effective date to 1 January 2022.
+In June 2019 the IASB published exposure draft of Amendments to IFRS 17, in which the effective date of IFRS 17 is amended to 1 January 2022.
 Retrospective application of the standard is required.
 Early adoption is permitted.
-Proteqplans to adopt IFRS 17 per 1 January 2022.
-The adoption of IFRS 17 will have a significant effect on Proteq's financial statements, systems and data requirements.
+Proteq plans to adopt IFRS 17 per 1 January 2022.